Strategy Realization Office

 Focus on aligning execution with strategy

-That means the SRO must also be able to leverage organizational roadmaps to maintain alignment, and make use of a top-down adaptive and continuous planning model.
-Together these help the SRO ensure that the work being done is always optimally aligned with the needs of the business.
-At the same time, they help the SRO communicate that alignment, and any changes to it, to any and all stakeholders.
+That means the Strategy Realization Office must also be able to leverage organizational roadmapping tools to maintain alignment, and make use of a top-down adaptive and continuous planning model.
+Together these help the Strategy Realization Office ensure that the work being done is always optimally aligned with the needs of the business.
+At the same time, they help the Strategy Realization Office communicate that alignment, and any changes to it, to any and all stakeholders.

 Manage, analyze and adjust

-The SRO must also have total visibility into all the work that is being done in the organization.
+The Strategy Realization Office must also have total visibility into all the work that is being done in the organization.
 Strategic success comes from the effective integration of all work – capabilities, services and products; applications; infrastructure; and projects and epics.
 It also comes from effective management of all that work regardless of how it is delivered.
-The SRO only succeeds when it can manage all work delivered in all ways.
+The Strategy Realization Office only succeeds when it can manage all work delivered in all ways.

 To do that effectively requires the analysis of different options every time circumstances shift or changes are required.
-The SRO must have access to powerful analytics tools capable of providing what-if analysis, supporting multiple scenarios and improving the quality of decision making.
+The Strategy Realization Office must have access to powerful scenario analysis tools capable of providing what-if analysis, supporting multiple scenarios and improving the quality of decision making.
 These tools must be integrated across all business areas and consider all work in all portfolios.

 It also only succeeds when that work actually delivers the right value.
-The SRO must manage outcomes to ensure that the expected value is being achieved as defined by the metrics that were approved for each piece of work.
+Benefits realization tools help the Strategy Realization Office to manage outcomes and ensure that the expected value is being achieved as defined by the metrics that were approved for each piece of work.
 That means managing not just financial measures, but all value metrics across all business areas and all work.